odrevet/yt-dlp-kivy/readme.md

 ## Docker

-I maintain a Dockerfile here https://gist.github.com/odrevet/a9630ed9d9974d88f694a4d4c2a3750c with Kivy and buildozer
+Use the Dockerfile, modified from https://gist.github.com/odrevet/a9630ed9d9974d88f694a4d4c2a3750c contains Kivy and buildozer

 ```
 docker build -t kivy .
 docker run -it -v $(pwd):/app kivy bash
-pip3 install youtube_dl
 ```

 ## Utils